Let us carry out a Speed Audit for your site today FREE of charge!

-Have you been wondering how to get Google Reviews for Google My Business?
+Wondering how to get Google Reviews for Google My Business?
 Do you know how Google My Business works?
-My name is Francisco and today, I am going to provide you with answers to these questions.
+Hi, my name is Francisco and today, I am going to provide you with answers to these questions.
 I am the owner of Planet Marketing, a digital marketing company that specializes in Google Ads, Facebook Ads and Remarketing.
 I am, therefore, very familiar with today’s topic.
 In this post, I am going to:

 - Show the difference between Google Reviews and Google Customer Reviews

 - Explain why Google Reviews are important

 - Explain how to get started with Google Reviews